DawnDuskSolutions/notflix/README.md

     curl http://<ipaddress>
     ```

-6.  http://<ipaddress> - will server the page in the browser.
-Login and view the video gallery and click the video, the video is ready for streaming.
+6. Hit the page in the browser - http://yourhostaddress - Login and view the video gallery and click the video, the video is ready for streaming.

     Page looks like this,